 What to do: No, because you really don't know who they are.
 Unfortunately, some people are very good liars online.
-Never give out personal information (like your address, phone number, or real name) or agree to meet anyone face to face.
+Never give out personal information (like your address, phone number, or real name), send a photo of yourself, or agree to meet anyone face to face.
 If anyone acts creepy with you or won't take No for an answer, stop talking to them and tell your parents.

-How do you break up without breaking his heart?
+How do you break up without breaking their heart?